gnss-sdr/geniuss-place/_quick-start/05-configurations.md

 ## GPS L1 C/A receiver using a USRP

-This in an example of an eight-channel GPS L1 C/A receiver, working at 4 MS/s (baseband, _i.e._ complex samples), and using a device from the [USRP family](https://www.ettus.com/product) as the "air-to-computer" interface.
+This is an example of an eight-channel GPS L1 C/A receiver, working at 4 MS/s (baseband, _i.e._ complex samples), and using a device from the [USRP family](https://www.ettus.com/product) as the "air-to-computer" interface.